Getting Rid of a Sewer Smell in the Basement

 Stop sewer gas from entering the basement.

 No one wants to have a musty basement.
 If you notice foul sewer smells in your house or basement, here are the five possible causes in order of probability.
 Plus, we’ve included some tips to eliminate sewer smells and unpleasant odors.
 Bonus: We’ve rounded up the best basement odor eliminators for the job, too.

-- It’s less likely, but the water in the toilet trap also could have evaporated.
+It’s less likely, but the water in the toilet trap also could have evaporated.
 Weeks of disuse could cause this.
 Of course, simple flushing will restore that water and should eliminate the foul smell.